HanLab-genetics-genomics/Gene_pleiotropy/README.md

-# Tracing time’s imprint: unveiling the pervasive pleiotropy of evolutionarily old genes in human diseases and traits
+# A gene-level framework for statistical pleiotropy in humans reveals evolutionary architecture of pleiotropic genes and aging-related biology

 ## Overview
 This repository contains the data and source code used to produce the manuscript’s main analysis.
 It includes: